 (7) This term Dan-gun probably first meant "Altar King" (gun being a later term used for a minor, illegitimate,

-Korean-Shamanic title.
-However, it seems that this character dan (壇, altar) was switched to the similar character
+appropriate Korean-Shamanic title.
+However, it seems that this character dan (壇, altar) was switched to the

-one linguistic-archaeologist, which makes sense for Bronze-Age tribes conquering Stone-Age people whom
+to one linguistic-archaeologist, which makes sense for Bronze-Age tribes conquering Stone-Age people whom

 they would consider less-than-human.
 In 1390 a new dynasty established in Korea chose (with approval from

 the Ming Emperor) it's name "Joseon" with the same pronunciation in Korean but different Chinese characters

 that mean "Morning Calm", a reference to the teaching of Mencius.
 We now call this legendary (or mythical?)

-prehistoric kingdom "Gojoseon" - that go is a prefix meaning old, ancient or former, so "Gojoseon" = "Ancient Joseon".
-There is
+prehistoric kingdom "Gojoseon" - that go is a prefix meaning old, ancient or former, so "Gojoseon" = "Ancient

 (9) Some of the 20th-Century religious-nationalists have claimed that the standard written myth that Dan-gun

-"Gojoseon" Kingdom were REAL, not mythical, and he was a real person (tho semi-divine / super-human)
+and his "Gojoseon" Kingdom were REAL, not mythical, and he was a real person (tho semi-divine / super-human)

 (North Korea supports this view, see "Tomb") -- that "Dan-gun" was a monarch-title and there were 33 of them

-in a dynasty, that this ruler's personal name was "Wanggeom" and the next 32 Dan-guns had other names (which they list
+in a dynasty, that this ruler's personal name was "Wanggeom" and the next 32 Dan-guns had other names

+Changes.
 To Chinese he is Zhōu Cháo Wuwang 周朝武王.
 China's fabled Zhou Dynasty is called Ju-nara

 by Koreans.
-1122 BCE is the accepted historical year of its founding, and thus the first "real" date of this myth, bordering on legend.
+1122 BCE is the accepted historical year of its founding, and thus the first "real" date of this myth,

-have ruled Korea in the 12th century BCE.
+to have ruled Korea in the 12th century BCE.
 His family name was Zi (子) and given name was Xuyu (胥餘).